bytedance/Protenix/README.md

 > **Tips:** Our online service already supports the new features, so feel free to try it now!
 Due to the preview version, the constraint support is only applicable in the branch `constraint_esm`.
 If you want to run inference via the command line, please check out to this branch first.

-And you can run local with the fllowing command (you must install protenix by yourself from source):
+And you can run protenix locally with the following commands:
 ```
 # run esm inference with msa
 protenix predict --input examples/example.json --out_dir  ./output_msa --seeds 101 --use_esm --use_msa_server